CZY774/bubble_laundry/README.md

 This project is a comprehensive laundry service website developed based on a client's request.
 It includes functionalities for users, administrators, drivers, and self-service laundry customers.
 The project is built using HTML, CSS, and JavaScript, and it features a UML design to outline the structure and interactions within the system.

+The website is developed using a template from [HTML Codex](https://htmlcodex.com/laundry-service-website-template/).

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)